tclin0207/Robot_Teleop_Training/KINOVA/Oculus/Position_Control/README.md

 1. Launch Oculus Desktop App
 2. Enable Quest Link
 3. Run the Oculus Unity Project
+4. Click the 'Robotics' tab and select ROS setting, then paste the ROS system IP address
-4. Select 'Reset View'
+5. Select 'Reset View'
-5. Click any buttons on the Oculus control once
+6. Click any buttons on the Oculus control once

 ## Launch the teleoperation interface
 In the first terminal, launch the roscore